 How to get to Manitoulin Island

-You can reach Manitoulin Island two ways.
+There are 2 ways to reach Manitoulin Island.
 Take the ferry which runs between Tobermory and South Baymouth or drive over the Little Current Swing Bridge on Ontario Highway 6.

 Tobermory to Manitoulin Island Ferry